Viable Solutions

 Forward-Thinking Approach

-We are constantly pondering and evaluating ways of alleviating the burden of clean water shortages in Africa Sub-Saharan communities.
-According to WHO in 2021, over 2 billion people lived in water-stressed countries, which is expected to be exacerbated in some regions as result of climate change and population growth.
+We are constantly pondering and evaluating ways of alleviating the burden of safe and clean water shortages in Sub- Saharan Africa communities.
+According to World Health Organization.
+In 2021, over two billion people lived in water-stressed countries, which is expected to be exacerbated in some regions as result of climate change and rapid population growth.
 In 2022, globally, at least 1.7 billion people used a drinking water source contaminated with human and animal waste.
-Despite the daunting challenges, there has been some notable progress in expanding water access across Africa over the past two decades.
-Between 2000 and 2020, even as Africa's population grew significantly from 800 million to 1.3 billion people, approximately 500 million individuals, nearly one in three, gained access to basic drinking water services.
-On a global scale, the number of people lacking access to clean water decreased from 1.1 billion in 2000 to 703 million in 2022, with 2.6 billion people gaining access to improved drinking water sources.
+Despite the daunting challenges, there has been some notable progress registered in expanding safe and clean water access across Sub-Sahara Africa over the past two decades.
+This is a long overdue achievement.

 Trusted Partnership